-Learn about programs in your state that help pay your Medicare premiums, your Medicare Part A (hospital insurance) and Medicare Part B (medical insurance) deductibles, coinsurance, and copayments, and Medicare prescription drug coverage costs.
+Learn about Medicare Savings Programs (MSP) - programs in your state that help pay your Medicare premiums, your Medicare Part A (hospital insurance) and Medicare Part B (medical insurance) deductibles, coinsurance, and copayments, and Medicare prescription drug coverage costs.
 You may qualify for the Qualified Medicare Beneficiary (QMB) Program, Specified Low-Income Medicare Beneficiary (SLMB) Program, Qualifying Individual (QI) Program, or Qualified Disabled and Working Individuals (QDWI) Program, even if your income and resources are higher than the state limits.

 PACE (Program of All-inclusive Care for the Elderly) is a Medicare and Medicaid program that helps people meet their health care needs in the community instead of going to a nursing home or other care facility.
 PACE covers adult day primary care, dentistry, emergency services, home care, hospital care, laboratory/x-ray services, meals, medical specialty services, nursing home care, nutritional counseling, occupational therapy, physical therapy, prescription drugs, Part D covered drugs, preventive care, social services, caregiver training, support groups, respite care, social work counseling, and transportation if medically necessary.

 Learn how you may qualify for extra help from Medicare to pay the costs of Medicare prescription drug coverage if you meet certain income and resource limits.
 If you have Medicaid, get help paying your Part B premiums (Medicare Savings Program), or get Supplemental Security Income (SSI) benefits, you automatically qualify for extra help.
-Contact your state Medicare Assistance (Medicaid) office for more information.
+Contact your Medicaid office for more information.

 Learn about programs in Puerto Rico, the U.S. Virgin Islands, Guam, the Northern Mariana Islands, and American Samoa to help people with limited income and resources pay their Medicare costs.
 Programs vary in these areas.